COVID-19 Returning to Work Policy

 Cleaning of studios

-Cleaners are instructed to pay particular attention to disinfecting high-touch items such as door handles, doors, meeting room tables, kitchen areas, banisters, key pads, nondesignated phones and other equipment as well as fixtures and fittings used by multiple persons.
-Hot-desk spaces will be an area of focus.
-Any other shared equipment such as keyboards or photocopiers must be sanitised using available hygiene products readily available around the studio.
+Cleaners are continuing to be instructed to prioritise cleaning of high-touch items such as door handles, doors, meeting room tables, kitchen areas, banisters, key pads, non-designated phones and other equipment as well as fixtures and fittings used by multiple persons.
+Hot-desk spaces will be an area of focus, though, all shared desks and equipment such as keyboards or photocopiers must be sanitised straight after use, using available hygiene products readily available around the studio.

 Prior to attending site, ensure you have the appropriate PPE which includes the correct type of face mask and gloves.
 Maintain an acceptable level of distance from those around you, especially if you happen to be inside.
 Ensure you review and use the Personal Risk Assessment – Travel and Site Visit.